Étienne Azéma

 François Paul Étienne Azéma (15 January 1778 – 28 August 1851 in Saint-Denis, Réunion, on the island of Réunion) was a French poet, playwright, and writer of fables.
 He was a magistrate, delegated to the island by the Ministre de la Marine, and as a writer was well known for his play Médée.
 He was a descendant of Jean-Baptiste Azéma, a former governor of the island; he was the father of Georges Azéma, a historian, and Mazaé Azéma, a doctor.
 His grandson was the doctor Henri Azéma; other descendants include the poet Jean-Henri Azéma and the historian Jean-Pierre Azéma.
 He was made Chevalier of the Legion of Honour in 1850.

+Biography

+A failed Magistrate before being appointed deputy attorney general and Bourbon delegate to the List of naval ministers of France, he is best known as a man of letters for his play Medea.
+He also produced several translations, including Virgil's Eclogues, Tibullus' Elegies, and the Song of Songs.

+Grandson of Jean-Baptiste Azéma, governor of Bourbon in the mid-18th century, he was also the father of historian Georges Azéma and physician Mazaé Azéma, grandfather of physician Henri Azéma, great-grandfather of poet Jean-Henri Azéma, and great-great-grandfather of historian Jean-Pierre Azéma.
+He was awarded the Legion of Honour in 1850.